exasol/cloudwatch-adapter/doc/system_requirements.md

 `req~configure-transfered-metrics~1`

-Users want to define which metrics to report.
+CWA allows users to define which metrics the adapter transfers to CloudWatch.

 Covers: